-Message Possible Causes Unavailable Sensors Can't Find Lane Lines Rain or snow is inhibiting the system's ability to identify lane lines.
-Direct sunlight is shining on the front camera at dawn or dusk.
-There are missing or poor lane line markings on the road.
-There is sun glare on the road surface.
-There is heavy rain, puddles, or road spray.
-Unavailable Sensor Can't See Face Clearly Cups, food, hands, or other objects are obscuring the DAS camera's view of the driver's face. • The steering column is pointed too high or low for the DAS camera to detect the driver's face.
-Adjust the steering column or the seat if the message is displayed frequently.
-The sun is shining into the DAS camera.
-Dawn or dusk sun glare is shining on the driver's face.
-Unavailable Looking Away From Road for Too Long The DAS detects that the driver is not looking at the road.
+Unavailable Sensor Can't See Face Clearly Sun is shining into the DAS camera.
+Dawn or dusk sun glare is on the driver's face.
+Cups, food, hands, or other objects are obscuring the DAS view of the driver's face.
+The steering column is pointed too high or low for the DAS to see the driver.
+Adjust the steering column or the seat if the message occurs frequently.
+Unavailable Looking Away From Road for Too Long The DAS system detects that the driver is not looking at the road.
 Unavailable Driving Too Fast The vehicle is traveling faster than 137 km/h (85 mph).
 The maximum Super Cruise speed in curves will vary based on how sharp the curve is.
 The vehicle will automatically decrease speed if needed.
 Unavailable Driving in Exit Lane The Super Cruise system has detected that the vehicle is in an exit lane.

-Message Possible Causes Unavailable GPS Signal Lost There is poor reception in isolated areas.
+Unavailable GPS Signal Lost There is poor reception in isolated areas.
 Reception is being blocked by buildings or other large structures.
 Unavailable You Have Taken Vehicle Control The brake pedal is being pressed.
-ACC has been canceled or turned off.
-Unavailable Sensor Blocked Carefully clear any snow, ice, dirt, or other contaminants from the front and rear areas of the vehicle.
+Adaptive Cruise Control has been canceled or turned off.
+Unavailable Sensor Blocked Clear snow, ice, dirt, or other contaminants from the front and rear areas of the vehicle.
 Unavailable Sharp Curve Some curves are too sharp to be navigated by the Super Cruise system.
-Super Cruise will be available after exiting the curve.
+Super Cruise will be available after the curve is traveled.

+Unavailable Over Weight Limit Super Cruise has detected that the trailer is over the allowable weight limit.
+Unavailable Trailer Too Unstable Super Cruise has detected that the attached trailer is causing an unstable condition.
+Check the trailer and/or load.
+Unavailable Trailer Too Large Trailer size (length/width) is larger than supported for Super Cruise operation.
+Unavailable Lane Too Narrow Super Cruise has detected that the lane width ahead is too narrow for Super Cruise operation while towing a trailer.
 Super Cruise Unavailable Super Cruise is unavailable for reasons not described in other messages.
-Super Cruise Locked Out - See Owner's Manual The driver did not take control of the vehicle when prompted by the Super Cruise system.
+Super Cruise Locked Out See Owner's Manual The driver did not take control of the vehicle when prompted by the Super Cruise system.
 The Super Cruise system will be disabled until the vehicle is turned off and back on.
 Unavailable Seat Belt Not Fastened The driver seat belt is not fastened.
 Unavailable Teen Driver Mode Active Teen Driver mode is active.
+Unavailable Snow Mode A snow plow is attached.
 Unavailable Unsupported Intersection Super Cruise has detected an unsupported intersection.

-Message Possible Causes Unavailable Approaching Toll Booth Super Cruise has detected that there is a toll booth ahead.
-Unavailable Construction Zone - Drive With Care Super Cruise has detected a construction zone.
+Unavailable Approaching Toll Booth Super Cruise has detected that there is a toll booth ahead.

+Unavailable Ride Height Out of Range The vehicle ride height is out of Super Cruise operational range.
+Caution Construction Zone - Drive With Care Super Cruise has detected a construction zone.